 - Service Compatibility: Like Orbi, Eero works with all major internet providers, including Verizon, At&T, Comcast and more.

 - Memory: 1 GB flash storage and 512 MB of RAM.

 - Built-in Bluetooth: Allows you to easily sync to your mobile devices.

 - Large Coverage Area: Although Eero’s coverage area–only about 3500 sq. ft. without purchasing additional beacon units—is definitely the weakest aspect of the product compared to its main competitors, the system still offers users a massive upgrade from traditional non-mesh systems.

 Mesh Wi-Fi systems are the answer to this problem.
-If you want to avoid these dead-zones, want to support multiple devices simultaneously, or want to run powerful gaming engines with confidence, either the Netgear Orbi, or the Eero Home Wi-Fi system will work wonders for you.
+If you want to avoid these dead zones, support multiple devices simultaneously, or run powerful gaming engines with confidence, either the Netgear Orbi or the Eero Home Wi-Fi system will work wonders for you.

 Overall, these are two great products.
-Each system has its own small set of flaws and large set of strengths.
-There can be only one winner, however; and in our opinion, the Netgear Orbi’s strengths proved to be more significant.
+Each system has its own small set of flaws and a large set of strengths.
+There can be only one winner, however, and in our opinion, the Netgear Orbi’s strengths proved to be more significant.